 - Exit the Registry Editor.

-Note: The above location is one of the many startup launch-points in Windows, and some viruses/malware conveniently add entries there.
+Note: The above location is one of the many startup launch-points in Windows, and some viruses/malware add entries there.
 The value may be pointing to a malware file that is non-existent after malware cleanup.
 To manage startup programs easily, use the free Autoruns utility from Microsoft.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: